bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We followed the trail as it led through the forest and up an open ridge.
 Just when we were enjoying the views, trees again gripped the trail.
 The trees didn't recede until we passed the first lake, Barnaby Lake, and reached Lower Southfork Lake.
 Here in the open, we felt the force of the wind.
 As bad as it was in the basin, we realized it would be formidable on a ridge.
 We had to give up our plans to reach a high point.
 We crossed the strip of land separating the two Southfork Lakes and had lunch in the shelter of trees.

 After lunch, we decided to start up a nearby talus slope.
 Because of arthritis, Dinah had trouble on the big rocks.
 She could climb but descending was difficult.
 We soon turned around although Jonathan and Zora continued climbing.
-Dinah and I made our way back to our lunch spot in the trees.
-We waited while Jonathan and Zora reached the ridge crest only to turn back because of the wind.
+Dinah and I returned to our lunch spot in the trees.
+We waited while Jonathan and Zora reached the ridge crest only to turn back because of the brutal wind.

 After regrouping, we followed the shoreline trail clockwise around Upper Southfork Lake.
 It wasn't an easy trail because of dense bushes in spots, but it got us back to the main trail.
 We followed it back to the trailhead.